Driving real results in a post-cookie future

 So, for better or worse, the publisher now has a bigger lift to communicate the quality of their unauthenticated traffic to the buyer.
 And, while there is much talk today about who can collect first-party data in the most privacy compliant way, there is minimal insight on how that data is activated.

-Join us on Wednesday, February 23 at Noon US Eastern Time for a free webinar exploring how publishers can reap greater inventory value — at scale — by partnering with providers who can help build practical, scalable, and actionable solutions that safely and transparently fill in the blanks.
+Watch the free webinar on demand and explore how publishers can reap greater inventory value — at scale — by partnering with providers who can help build practical, scalable, and actionable solutions that safely and transparently fill in the blanks.

 You’ll learn how to optimize for value across the entire lifecycle of cultivating, packaging and activating first-party audiences to: